Decolonizing the ROGUE River:

 Most folks come to raft the Rogue River in the summer, but we offer the unique opportunity to see it in the fall, with milder temperatures and fewer crowds.
 The hillsides glow with autumn colors and foraging wildlife.

-This trip operates on the traditional territory of the ancestral lands of the Cow Creek Umpqua, Confederated Tribes of Grand Ronde, Tolowa Dee-ni’, and Takelma.
+This trip operates on the traditional territory of the ancestral lands of the Cow Creek Umpqua, Confederated Tribes of Grand Ronde, Tolowa Dee-ni’, Takelma, and Confederated Tribes of Siletz Indians.

 We will meet you near the river at the start of the trip and drive you back to your vehicle at the end of the trip.
 For an additional fee you can arrange to have your personal vehicle shuttled to the takeout.
 We recommend the personal vehicle shuttle if you are planning to visit the coast, Crater Lake, the Redwoods, or any other local attractions before heading home.